-Things to See and Do in Old Town:
+Things to See and Do in Old Town (Edinburgh City Centre):

 - See a great mix of artifacts and exhibitions at the National Museum of Scotland and the Scottish National Gallery of Modern Art.

 - Visit Camera Obscura and World of Illusions for a fun day of quirky optical illusions and 360-degree views of the city.

 - Walk the famous Royal Mile between Edinburgh Castle and Holyrood Palace.

 - Visit Edinburgh Castle, a majestic royal fortress looking over the city.

 - Explore the Abbey and Palace of Holyroodhouse, a royal residence and one-time home of Mary Queen of Scots.

 - See art from the Royal Collection at the Queen’s Gallery.

 - Visit St. Giles’ Cathedral, the historic City Church of Edinburgh.

 - Enjoy spectacular views of the city from North Bridge.